Satisfactory Academic Progress Standards:

 Maximum Time Frame

 Students are expected to complete their degree/diploma program within a maximum time frame for financial aid purposes.
 Federal regulations stipulate that the maximum time frame is 150% of the published credit requirement of each eligible program.
 Students are only eligible to receive financial aid until their cumulative attempted credits plus any transfer credits accepted equals 150% of the required credits for their degree/diploma.
+This includes all prior credits (including previous programs at NWTC), transfer credits, and current program credits at NWTC.
 Once a student has reached the maximum time frame they are no longer eligible to receive financial aid.
 Credits are counted starting with the semester the student first enrolled at NWTC even those semesters for which financial aid was not received.
 Students who reach the maximum time frame are immediately suspended from financial aid eligibility.
 If at any point in time the Financial Aid Office determines that the student cannot complete their program within the 150% time frame the student will be immediately suspended from future financial aid for the remainder of their program, even if currently meeting the SAP standards.

 Maximum Time Frame Examples